awsdocs/amazon-opensearch-service-developer-guide/doc_source/rollup.md

 }
 ```
 **Note**
-OpenSearch 2.2 or later versions support searching multiple rollup indexes in one request.
-For OpenSearch versions before 2.2 and legacy Elasticsearch OSS versions, it supports only one rollup index per search.
+OpenSearch versions 2.2 and later support searching multiple rollup indexes in one request.
+OpenSearch versions prior to 2.2 and legacy Elasticsearch OSS versions only support one rollup index per search.